Zaina202/Static-analyzer/README.md

  * some problems in FindDialog class
  ![image](https://user-images.githubusercontent.com/100956629/225065182-f24c0655-8f0c-4fe4-9f6d-2338b9e4303a.png)

- These problems have been resolved:
+*Type: child class fields should not shadow parent class fields (Blocker)
+Repetition times: 1
+How this issue effect the code?
+Confusion and errors , Unexpected behavior, Maintenance issues
-1)	Change the name of the variable from (parent) to root
+Solution: Change the name of the variable from (parent) to root *Type: Fields in a “serializable” class should either be transient or serializable (critical)
+Repetition times: 1
+How this issue effect the code?
+If a field is not transient or serializable, it will not be included in the serialization process, which can result in data loss.
+When the object is deserialized, the missing field will either be assigned a default value or, if the field is an object, it will throw a NotSerializableException.
+This can cause unexpected behavior in the code and can lead to bugs and errors.
-2)	To make the variable transient we add (transient) key world
+Solution: To make the variable transient we add (transient) key world
-3)	+
+* Type: Methods should not be empty
+(critical)
+Repetition times: 2
+How this issue effect the code?
+Debugging issues, Maintenance issues, Unexpected behavior
-4)	 These functions are empty we add (sout) to print to tell the user It's empty, then sonarlint add another issue to replace (sout) to log
+Solution: These functions are empty we add (sout) to print to tell the user It's empty, then sonarlint add another issue to replace (sout) to log
-5)	+
-6)	A comment we should remove it
-7)	We should define each variable in separate line
+* Type: sections of code should not be commented out (major)
+Repetition times: 2
+How this issue effect the code?
+Code bloat, Confusion, Version control issues, Debugging issues
+Solution: delete unused code instead of commenting it out.
+* Type: multiple variables should not be declared on the same line (minor)
+Repetition times: 1
+How this issue effect the code?
+Maintenance, Debugging, Scoping
+Solution: it is generally better to declare each variable on a separate line.
+This will make the code easier to read and modify

 * some problem in Editor class